iterative/dvc.org/content/docs/command-reference/remote/add.md

 ### Click for OSF

-Before start using [OSF](https://osf.io/) storage you should create osf aссount.
-After registration you also need run `pip install osfclient` to install package for working with OSF API.
-Finally, to add OSF remote, run
+An [OSF](https://osf.io/) account is needed to use OSF storage.
+Please also run `pip install osfclient` to install the necessary Python package that enables DVC to communicate with the OSF API.

 ```dvc
 dvc remote add myremote osf://osf.io/path/to/dir